LED bulbs use 75% less energy than incandescent bulbs — DOE

 Part 4: The "Leak Detection" Bonus

 Because the AI has a sensor in every room, it can perform Differential Thermal Analysis.
 If the Master Bedroom is losing heat 4x faster than the identical Spare Bedroom next to it, the AI sends a notification to your phone: "Abnormal heat loss detected in Master Bedroom.
 Check window latches."
-This forensic-level monitoring catches failed seals and unlatched attic hatches that would otherwise leak money for years.
+This detailed-level monitoring catches failed seals and unlatched attic hatches that would otherwise leak money for years.

 The Verdict: Targeted Comfort